75° F

 Donate

 There’s nothing quite like cozying into your sleeping bag on a backpacking trip in Yosemite.
-Maybe the stars shine brighter without the glow of fluorescent lights; maybe the sounds of trees lull you to sleep instead of the whir of cars you’re used to; or maybe your pack was heavy and sleeping on the ground feels more welcome in this space.
+Maybe the stars shine brighter without the glow of city lights; maybe the sounds of the forest lull you to sleep instead of the whir of cars you’re used to; or maybe you’ve found a camp spot with a one-in-a-million view and it’s all yours for the night.

 Whatever draws you to backpacking, we’re happy you’re here!
 AND we want to make sure that you’re prepared and having fun on the trail — whether it’s your first or fifty-first trip.
-If you’re a backpacker of any level, use this guide to (literally) take the next step in your backcountry journey.
+If you’re a backpacker of any level, use these recommendations to (literally) take the next step in your backcountry journey.

 Three backpackers stop along a woody trail to consult their map.
 They all wear big backpacks, long-sleeve shirts, and pants.